mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 - `N`: total number of documents in the corpus, `|D|`
 - `|d in D in which t in d|`: number of documents in which the term `t` appears
 - `C(d,t)`: how many times the term `t` appears in document `d`

+However, note that `TfidfVectorizer()` addiitonally normalizes each row to have length 1.

 ### 8.4 Python Lab: NNMF for Text Topic Discovery